 Exemptions from the USI

-A Registered Training Organisation (RTO) can only issue a Vocational Education and Training (VET) qualification or a VET statement of attainment to someone with a USI, unless they have been granted an exemption.
+A Registered Training Organisation (RTO) can only issue a VET qualification or VET statement of attainment to a student who:

 Requesting an exemption from the USI

 If you wish to apply for an exemption from having a USI, you can apply here.
 You will need to outline your reasons for why you wish to be exempt from having a USI and that you understand the consequences of not having a USI.